 Grant-seekers may be interested in exploring the following re-granting programs that are funded through the Environment Program:

-The Resilient Landscapes Initiative, administered by the Open Space Institute
+- Appalachian Landscapes Protection Fund, administered by the Open Space Institute